 To create a fully-faceted and robust digital campaign, both formulas will be necessary.
 ROI determines the overall profitability of your ad strategies, and ROAS helps you identify specific aspects to improve your efforts and generate clicks or revenue.

-Calculating ROI vs ROAS doesn’t mean a thing if you don’t know what to strive for.
+Calculating ROI vs ROAS doesn’t mean anything if you don’t know what to strive for.
 Let’s first ascertain the ideal number for your ROAS.

-An acceptable ROAS varies from company to company due to different operating costs, business health, and profit margins.
-Some organisations struggle to stay afloat with a 10:1 ROAS, whereas others thrive with just 2:1.
+An acceptable ROAS metric varies from company to company due to different operating costs, business health, and profit margins.
+Some organizations struggle to stay afloat with a 10:1 ROAS, whereas others thrive with just 2:1.

-But in general, a good ROAS for your agency is 4:1.
-By achieving this goal, your ad campaigns will be effective and generate a good amount of revenue.
+But in general, a good ROAS for your agency is 4:1, which means that for every $1 spent on advertising, the company generates $4 in revenue.
+By achieving this goal, your ad campaigns will be effective and generate great revenue.

 When calculating your ROAS, you should factor in several crucial details.